phoenixframework/phoenix/docs/bonus_guides/mix_tasks.md

 Let's take a quick look at the moving parts involved in a working mix task.

 The first thing we need to do is name our module.
 In order to properly namespace it, we begin with `Mix.Tasks`.
-We'd like to invoke this as `mix hello_phoenix.greeting`, so we complete the module name with
+We'd like to invoke this as `mix hello.greeting`, so we complete the module name with
-`HelloPhoenix.Greeting`.
+`Hello.Greeting`.

 The `use Mix.Task` line clearly brings in functionality from mix that makes this module behave as a mix task.